shahbaz-ali/miniBRS/docs/installation.md

 Installing miniBRS
 ==================
 miniBRS can be installed either using an Installer script or manually.
-Using the Installer is the most easiest and straightforward way to install and configure miniBRS.
-If you are using Ubuntu 18.04 you can install using Installer script, For any other OS you would have to do the installation and configuration manually.
+Using the Installer is the easiest and straightforward way to install and configure miniBRS.
+If you are using Ubuntu 18.04 you can install using Installer script, For any other OS, you would have to do the installation and configuration manually.

 ---